 Social work major

-The primary objectives of Bluffton’s social work major are to prepare you for entry-level practice and to provide a solid foundation for graduate school.
-An exceptional field work (internship) program enables you to choose from more than 40 human service agencies to complete 440 hours of required practicum experience in your senior year.
+Bluffton’s social work major prepares you for entry-level practice and provides a solid foundation for graduate school.
+Choose from more than 40 human service agencies to complete 448 hours of required practicum experience in your senior year.

 We encourage graduates to promote social and economic justice; value the dignity, worth and inherent human rights of each person; and demonstrate integrity and competency based on best practices supported by scientific inquiry.
 With a social work degree, you could work in health and social services, business and nonprofit organizations, community organizations, criminal justice or government.

 After working four summers with low-income students, Rowena Zuercher '20 took a gap year between high school and college to work in L.A. so she could expand her knowledge of of the structure of inequality.

 "Working during the summers really opened my eyes to a lot of systemic injustices